Probus (son of Magnus)

-Flavius Probus (born c.
+Probus (born c.
 420, 430 or 435), a Roman Senator and a v. nob. (vir nobilis) of Narbonne, then Narbo, was a man of literary taste and precocious ability.
-His father was Flavius Magnus, Consul of Rome in 460.
+His father was Magnus, Consul of Rome in 460.
 He was a friend of Sidonius Apollinaris from their schooldays.

 He married before 450 Eulalia (?), born c.
 425, a cousin of Sidonius Apollinaris, daughter of Thaumastus.
 They were perhaps the parents of: